awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-serversideencryptionrule.md

 ### Create a bucket using AWS KMS server\-side encryption with an S3 Bucket Key<a name="aws-properties-s3-bucket-serversideencryptionrule--examples--Create_a_bucket_using_AWS_KMS_server-side_encryption_with_an_S3_Bucket_Key"></a>

 The following example creates a bucket that specifies default encryption using AWS KMS server\-side encryption with an S3 Bucket Key\.
-The example uses a customer managed AWS KMS customer master key \(CMK\)\.
+The example uses a customer managed AWS KMS key\.

 #### JSON<a name="aws-properties-s3-bucket-serversideencryptionrule--examples--Create_a_bucket_using_AWS_KMS_server-side_encryption_with_an_S3_Bucket_Key--json"></a>